TobiasRoland/100-examples-of-monads/JavaList.md

 ## Step 0: How do I create one?

-Then you could (hint: this gets better later down, trust me), in turn, convert each list to a stream:
+You _could_ (hint: there's a better aproach below) convert each list to a stream, and then create a Stream of those Streams
 ```Java
 Stream<String> streamOfCats = listOfCats.stream();
 Stream<String> streamOfDogs = listOfDogs.stream();